This page helps you to get started quickly with unitils. Code and configuration are explained using simple examples.

 002_company_table.sql

-Unitils detects that a script was added and will invoke it on the database.
+Unitils detects that a script was added and will execute it on the database.
 If one of the existing scripts is altered, the database is dropped and created from scratch, re-executing all scripts.
 When the database is updated, XSD files are generated that can be used for validation and auto-completion when writing DBUnit data sets.

 Since unitils 1.1, support for JPA is offered, with hibernate, openjpa and toplink as supported persistence providers.

-First of all, you must tell unitils which JPA provider you use, by setting jpa.persistenceProvider to hibernate , openjpa or toplink in unitils.properties:
+First of all, you must tell unitils which JPA provider you use, by setting jpa.persistenceProvider to hibernate, openjpa or toplink in unitils.properties:

 jpa.persistenceProvider=hibernate